 The lagoon is well-known for its outstanding kitesurfing and windsurfing weather; the wind in the area varies, but it is generally considered appropriate for windsurfing activities throughout the season.
 The lagoons are enormous, with mostly calm seas and only a few minor waves.
 Kitesurfing and windsurfing lessons are provided locally, as well as kayaking expeditions through the lagoon's mangrove forests.
 Tourists who are up for a challenge can go standup windsurfing across the sea and lagoon.

-Kalpitiya Lagoon should be explored between April and October to take advantage of the greatest kiting weather.
-November and April is the best time to visit if you want to go dolphin watching.
+Kalpitiya Lagoon should be explored between April and October to take advantage of the best kiting weather.
+The best time to go dolphin watching is from November to April.
 If you want to see sperm whales, go on a safari to the deepest parts of the Indian Ocean between December and April to enhance your chances of seeing these magnificent creatures!

 Several boat cruises transport daring travelers across the lagoon, with tour operators who can point out the various species of birds and animals seen in the wild.
 The lagoon also has various historical places that can be visited.

 Sri Lanka has risen to the top of Asia's kitesurfing rankings!
 Few kiteboarding venues in the world provide 9 months of wind per year, an endless supply of flat water lagoons, and a paradise-like setting!
 Sri Lanka is ideal for learning and developing kitesurfing due to its flat water locations.
 In Sri Lanka, numerous kite schools can assist you in getting started.

 Sri Lanka also offers a fascinating history, an old culture, and some of the world's friendliest people.